 But Heberlein viewed his ponds as cogs in his conservation efforts, quoting Aldo Leopold for justification: “A conservationist is one who is humbly aware that with each stroke (of the ax) he is writing his signature on the face of the land.”

 The most poignant Heberlein stories, however, circulate from the camp’s original shack.
-This is the sagging tarpaper cabin that Heberlein’s father and uncles built 85 years ago with lumber salvaged from bunkhouses long forsaken in an abandoned logging camp.
+This is the sagging tarpaper cabin built about 90 years ago with lumber salvaged from bunkhouses in an abandoned logging camp.
+The shack became part of Heberlein's family in 1948 when his Uncle Carl and Carl’s friend Jerry Simonson bought the place and converted the one-time farmhouse into a hunting shack.
+Heberlein’s father, Charlie, assumed ownership in 1955, and transferred it to him in 1976.
 A narrow closet in the shack’s “captain’s quarters” held Heberlein’s old hunting hats, orange coats, plaid shirts, camouflaged shirts, red longhandles and brown brush-pants.

 Rich Stedman, Heberlein’s longtime friend and camp heir, forayed into the closet on a warm mid-October afternoon last week, emerging at intervals to hang and drape everything outside on tables, benches and backrests.
 Stedman then announced everything must go, and directed his friends to claim whatever they wished, provided they didn’t leapfrog their designated turns.